If you’ve been having sex with the same person for a while and its become a bit samey, it’s normal for your desire for sex to plummet.

 This isn’t however about new positions, lingerie and toys (as we’re commonly taught).
-You could bring in things like role play, date nights, porn or sex games.
-But Perel recommends instead looking at what parts of you are bringing out/just being seen in bed.
+Or even things like role play, date nights, porn or sex games.

 To create novelty, we should view sex not as something you do but rather as a “place” we go (not like getting on a plane to Benidorm but instead a space you go inside of yourself or that you’ve created with another).